AmbulnzLLC/backend-challenge/README.md

 git clone git@github.com:AmbulnzLLC/backend-challenge.git && cd backend-challenge/
 ```

-Generate a nojdes app.
+Generate a nojdes or ruby project.
 You can add libraries of your choice, but be ready to describe them.

-**Please set up up your working environment before the interview (working nodesjs, MySQL)
+**Please set up up your working environment before the interview (working nodesjs or Ruby, MySQL)
 so we don't spend time installing anything.**

 Project description